 Al Walters lives in the Texas Hill Country, five miles east of Boerne,and 35 miles northwest of San Antonio.
 He was born on August 9, 1931 in San Diego, CA and enlisted in the United States Coast Guard in February 1951, to become an airborne radio operator when CW was the primary mode for air to ground operational communication.
 He flew over 1100 hours as radio operator in seaplanes (PBY, PBM, P5M, SA-16) during the last exciting days of Coast Guard seaplane aviation, and stood shore station radio watch when not flying.

 After 20-years off the air, Al took the exam for General in 1975 and was first licensed as WB6FHK.
 He upgraded to Advanced and passed the 20 WPM code test in June 1999, and then upgraded to Extra on 4 April 2000.
 He changed his call to K6NOF in 1998 to commemorate his first duty station, CGAS St. Pete, FL (NOF) where he began his career in military aviation and his love for CW.
 He is now K5NOF following relocation from California to Texas.
 All logs since 1975 have been uploaded to LoTW.
-Al adds recent QSO's to his LoTW record every two weeks or so, or immediately after a major operating event.
+His K5NOF log since 2008 has been ouploaded to Club Log.
+Al adds recent QSO's to his LoTW and Club Log record every two weeks or so, or immediately after a major operating event.

 Al is a life member of the Red River Valley Fighter Pilots’ Association, a member of The Air Force Association, a Golden Life Member of The Naval Institute, a life member of The Order of Daedalians (13864), the ARRL, the ARRL Diamond Club, FISTS (2956 - CC1485), the Kendall Amateur Radio Society, (KB5TX), the Coast Guard Club (483), and the Coast Guard CW Operator's Association (1478).
 ZUT.